Michigan Pedestrian Accident Lawyer

 • Start a symptom and impact log.
 Track your pain, medical symptoms, and work limitations daily for the first month.
 These kinds of detailed records can help demonstrate the full effect of your injuries in a pedestrian accident claim.

-Taking these steps can significantly strengthen your case while making sure you’re protected both medically and legally.
-For guidance, support, and aggressive representation, the attorneys at Wigod & Falzon are ready to help you navigate Michigan’s pedestrian accident laws and secure the compensation you deserve.
+Taking these steps can significantly strengthen your case while keeping you protected medically and legally.
+For guidance, support, and aggressive representation, our attorneys can help you navigate Michigan’s pedestrian accident laws and seek financial recovery.

 Michigan’s No-Fault Law Explained